FAQs

 • Any additional building work

-We can arrange for a registered installer to contact you for a free survey and no-obligation quote, tailored to your home and heating needs.
+We can arrange for a registered installer to contact you for a free survey and no obligation quote, tailored to your home and heating requirements.

 Can I burn wood and smokeless fuel?